 To find out more about how you can get a slice of the lucrative tech pie, read our guide on breaking into a career in technology.
 If you’re a total beginner, have no fear, there are many ways you can move into a tech career without any previous experience.

 Technology is the fastest evolving sector, with jobs increasing at 2.6 times the rate of the rest of the economy.
 Break into this exciting space with the Learning People.
-Courses on offer include coding, cyber security, project management and UX design.
+Courses on offer include coding, cyber security, project management and digital marketing.